Venous access required

 Consider ECG and troponin at baseline.
 There is no clear evidence regarding the efficacy/value of baseline ECG or troponin in patients receiving immune checkpoint inhibitor therapy.
 Some cancer specialists obtain baseline testing, and others continue this through the initial period of therapy.
 Consider urinalysis at baseline, particularly in patients with additional risk factors for developing immune-related acute kidney injury.

-FBC, EUC, eGFR, LFTs, serum cortisol, TFTs and BSL at baseline.
+FBC, EUC, eGFR, LFTs, calcium, magnesium, serum cortisol, TFTs and BSL at baseline.

 Hepatitis and HIV